ymlai87416/drlnd-project1/Report.md

 The algorithm used is Deep Q-Network [1], and here is technical implementation

-A list of graph here and also blah blah blah

 In file `dqn-agent.py`, there are 2 classes.

 Class `Agent`implements the DQN, which makes use of Experience Replay and Fixed Q-Targets